GET THE ACE NEWSLETTER

 Join a new and innovative Mounted Anti-Poaching Unit in the stunning South African bush and put your riding skills to unique conservation benefit.

 Within the beautiful landscape of the wildlife prolific greater Kruger area, an amalgamation of ten farms have dropped their fences and adopted wildlife as their primary focus.
-Within the conservancy a unique partnering with six ex-racehorses is assisting in the protection of Africa's white and black rhino.
+Within the conservancy a unique partnering with six ex-racehorses is assisting in the protection of Africa’s rhino.

 Partnering with Rhino Revolution, this programme addresses the short term need for rhino protection while demonstrating to the broader community the value of wildlife in sustainable conservation strategies.